 Open the app settings to configure a custom destination and select an Interface and Protocol.
-To open from the Path Analysis app screen, tap the settings icon, or open the left-side navigation drawer and select Path Analysis Settings.
+To open from the Path Analysis app screen, tap the settings ? icon, or open the left-side

 On the Path Analysis Settings screen, tap each field as needed to configure your target: